repobee/repobee/README.md

 > **Important:** Not yet available on PyPi!

-The latest release of `gits_pet` is on PyPi, and can thus be installed as usual with `pip`.
+The latest release of `repomate` is on PyPi, and can thus be installed as usual with `pip`.
 I strongly discourage system-wide `pip` installs (i.e. `sudo pip install <package>`), as this may land you with incompatible packages in a very short amount of time.
 A per-user install can be done like this:

-1. Execute `pip install --user gits_pet` to install the package.
+1. Execute `pip install --user repomate` to install the package.
 2. Further steps to be added ...